-

 No restrictions

-Are Australians permitted to get a loan New Zealand?
+Are Australians permitted to get a loan in New Zealand?

 Australians may need a local credit history to secure a loan in New Zealand, which could be a hurdle if they're new arrivals from Australia.
 Applying through Australian banks with New Zealand branches, or working with a mortgage broker, might ease the process.
 A significant initial deposit is often required, especially for investment properties.
 Loan approval for Australians may be contingent on their residential status in New Zealand and income source, with those based outside New Zealand possibly requiring Overseas Investment Office (OIO) clearance.